The World Amateur Team Championship took place at Carton House, in Maynooth, near Dublin, from 29th August to 8th September 2018.

 - An indoor sports hall

-In addition to these facilities, we intend to offer a variety of cultural entertainments and demonstrations, including a Gaelic Sports outdoor demonstration, cinema screenings and other innovations, all within the Athlete Hub.
+In addition to these facilities, a variety of cultural entertainments and demonstrations were offered, including a Gaelic Sports outdoor demonstration, cinema screenings and other innovations, all within the Athlete Hub.